Order of Heroic Exemplar

-The Order of the Heroic Exemplar (英雄模范勋章) was the second highest military decoration, during 2011 and 2018, awarded by the Government of the People's Republic of China, only lower than the Order of August First, and was named Heroic Exemplar Medal (英雄模范奖章) before 2011.
+The Order of the Heroic Exemplar (英雄模范勋章) was the second highest military decoration, during 2011 and 2018, awarded by the Government of the People's Republic of China, only second to the Order of August First, and was named Heroic Exemplar Medal (英雄模范奖章) before 2011.
 The person who gained the award is called Heroic Exemplar (英模).

 According to the 2018 amendment of PLA Disciplinary Order, the First Class Order of Heroic Exemplar is renamed back to Heroic Exemplar Medal (英模奖章), and the Second Class Order is abandoned.

 History

 The Heroic Exemplar Medal, along with the Meritorious Service Medal, was first created in April 1951 by the Chinese People's Volunteer Army political director Du Ping in an effort to promote the unity of the Chinese armed forces during the Korean War.
 The medal was conceived so that the common soldiers would follow the examples set by a few selected role models.
 When the medal was first created, it was composed of three categories — second, first and special class.
 The special class was later eliminated when the Chinese People's Liberation Army's (PLA) medal system was formalized in 1988.
 In 2011, the name of the award changed into Order of Heroic Exemplar.